neelotpalchaulia/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab09-Migrate-Data-to-Azure/LabExercise-2.md

 7. After the validation is passed, select **Create**.

 >**Note:** The deployment will take few minutes to complete.
-Please wait till it gets succeeded.
+Please wait till it succeeded.

 ### Task 2: Set up server-level firewall rules using Azure Portal